 The McMurdo III is made with DryVent™ 2L, which is a durable material that’s weatherproof, breathable, and sealed with taped seams.

-The Kensignton Parka rests just above the knee and stands out with the coyote fur ruff around the hood.
+The Kensington Parka rests just above the knee and stands out with the coyote fur ruff around the hood.
 The fur and the hood are removable, making this jacket versatile even for above zero temperatures.
 The waist has an adjustable cinch tab to better conform to the body.

-The jacket closes with buttons.
+The down jacket closes with buttons.
 This makes securing the jacket a little more cumbersome than a full zip.
 There are also kick pleats on the back of the jacket that allowed for better mobility and ventilation.

-There is also a slightly oversized hood with a ruffle, like the eskimos wear. (side story: I used such a hood in a harsh, windy Yukon winter, and trust me – ruffles make all the difference).
-However, if you don’t like the look or having it get in the way – it’s removable too.
+There is also a slightly oversized hood with a ruffle like the Eskimos wear. (side story: I used such a hood in a harsh, windy Yukon winter, and trust me – ruffles make all the difference).
+However, if you don’t like the look of having it get in the way – it’s removable too.

 Inside, there is a decent amount of down, but the kicker is Columbia’s own Omni Heat.
 It’s a silver layer on the inside of the jacket that reflects your own body heat back (instead of letting it out).
 This adds an extra layer of warmth that most jackets just don’t have.

 Downsides?
 Well, there are always a few things to watch out for.
 One, this “black” model featured here is more of a dark grey.
-Second, these jackets tend to run large, so if you want more room, and longer arms, that’s great.
+Second, these jackets tend to run large, so if you want more room, and long arms, that’s great.
 Otherwise, have a think about taking a smaller model.

 Overall, if you are looking for something to allow you to stay warm in those very cold and snowy situations, then this is a great option.

-With the faux fur ruff and knee length form, the Marmot Montreaux Down Coat keeps wearers warm, toasty, and stylish whether indoor or outdoor.
+With the faux fur ruff and knee-length form, the Marmot Montreaux Down Coat keeps wearers warm, toasty, and stylish whether indoor or outdoor.

 This also helps in keeping the feminine shape of the coat intact.
 The hood is insulated with plush down that does an excellent job in terms of trapping heat.
 The fleece-lined torso makes for a very comfortable fit as well.
-Micro-fleece also lines the exterior pockets, collar, and the cuffs.
+Micro-fleece also lines the exterior pockets, collar, and cuffs.